system76/docs/_articles/install-pop.md

 Requirements: At the time of this writing Pop!\_OS only runs on 64-bit x86 architecture, 2 GB of RAM is required, 4 GB of RAM is recommended and 20 GB of storage is recommended.

+(Advert:)
+WHAT?!?
+You never used Pop!_OS?
+You know it's fun, right?
+I'm not supposed to give my opinion, but give it a try, and then you can tell me if it's good or not.
+Not convinced yet?
+Ok, I'll cut you a deal.
+The distro is available for FREE!
+And that's a great price!

 ## Make Bootable Drive

 Please see our instructions for making and booting from a live disk of Pop!\_OS [here](/articles/live-disk/).